zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Dialysis_Tube_RNAi/Dialysis_Tube_RNAi.md

     - Fill the Pur-A-Lyzer tube with 0.8 mL of sterile milliQ water.
 Incubate for at least 5 minutes.
 Empty the tube.
 Ensure there is no water leaking from the tube.
 Absorption of water by the dry membrane will cause a decrease in water level.

     - Load 800 µL of sterile, pre-warmed CM into the Pur-A-Lyzer tube.
-Add the desired volume of dsRNA to the tube for a final dsRNA concentration of anywhere from 50 µg/mL - 2 mg/mL (consult literature).
 Close the tube with the provided caps (do not apply force).

     - Place the loaded Pur-A-Lyzer tube in the supplied floating rack and then place the rack in a clean, autoclaved beaker containing 50 mL of sterile, pre-warmed CM.
 Place up to 3 tubes in a beaker, grouped by treatment condition.
 Place a foil cover over the tops of the beakers, and place in the 37ºC + 5% CO<sub>2</sub> incubator overnight prior to use in RNAi experiment.